jiaohehu/NPreview/README.md

 ```
 ~~~

 In either of these case, triple-tilda and/or triple-grave-accent lines are considered "fences", in which case they are used to "fence in" a block that might contain blank lines.
+The fences themselves are not part of the contents and will not be appear in the translated LATEX document.

 The verbatim block and other blocks that require the use of fences are called "fenced blocks".

-For LATEX translation it will be styled using `\begin{Verbatim}` and `\end{Verbatim}` environment.
+For a verbatim block the LATEX translation is to place the source text line-by-line in the LATEX document and surround them with `\begin{Verbatim}` and `\end{Verbatim}` environment.
 This environment requires the use of the fancyvrb package.

 ```
 \usepackage{fancyvrb}